Are you looking for some inspiration for things to do at home?

 By Megan from Absolute Armenia

-One of the best things to do while under lockdown or in self-isolation is to learn a new skill such as a new language.
+One of the best things to do while bored at home is to learn a new skill such as a new language.

 I recently moved to Armenia and I am currently trying to learn the language despite it being a very difficult one!

 There are several apps such as Duolingo or Babbel you can use to dive in, but I am finding a good, old-fashioned book is serving me well.
 I am using this downtime to finally start taking learning this language seriously.